-In Acts 23:2 what reward did Paul receive for his integrity?
+In Acts 23:2 wha t reward did Paul receive for his integrity?
 Why did Joseph refuse to lie with Potiphar's wife?

-5. Show (using the Scripture) that integrity is a qualification for deacons and other church leaders.

-- 6. What are some of the areas of temptation in Christian service? - 7.
-How can leaders maintain integrity with finances? - 8.
-How can leaders deal with the temptations concerning the opposite gender?
+Job 6 experienced many trials but still declared what? w (using the Scripture) that integrity is a qualification for deacons and r church leaders.
+Wha at are some of the areas of temptation in Christian service?
+How v can leaders maintain integrity with finances?
+How genc zean leaders deal with the temptations concerning the opposited ler?